pret/pokered/FEATURES.md

   - The third option, `MUSIC` will enable or disable new music tracks in the game.
 (Default: OG) Set it to OG+ to play new music tracks when they are meant to be played.
 At the moment it controls only one or two minor tracks, such as Giovanni's Theme. (unused music from Pokemon Yellow's code) More music will likely be added in the future.
   - The fourth option, `AUDIO PAN` will enable or disable stereo audio panning (Default: OFF).
 The game uses stereo audio by default, but every channel is played at equal volume throughout the right and left speaker, so it sounds like mono.
 With this turned on the game music sounds a bit more dynamic by panning certain channels to left or right.
 This was an option in Pokemon Yellow that was ported to this romhack.
   - The fifth option, `BIKE SONG` will enable or disable the music that plays while on the bicycle (Default: ON).
 Since the bicycle music plays 100% of the time you are using the bicycle, it gets a bit old after a while.
 If turned off, the only time you'll hear the music is in Cycling Road.
 This way you can enjoy all the music in the game, not just the bicycle song.
+  - The sixth option, `GBC FADE` will enable or disable smoother fade animations on the GBC.
+(Default: OFF) Fade animations will be a lot smoother in framerate.
+Like when you enter a building or fly to another town.
+This feature only works on GBC.